guoyanghg/Finger-Vein-Platform/README.md

 ## Demo Platform

 This part performs the demonstration of "acquiring images from outside-->building libraries-->matching", and needs to cooperate with external collection devices.
-You can find the installation instructions in the \b“Finger vein infrared image device” folder.
+You can find the installation instructions in the `Finger vein infrared image device` folder.

 ## Authors